 'Explosive' Image Of An Assassination Wins World Press Photo Of The Year

-The winning image of the 2017 World Press Photo of the Year award was described by one jury member as the "face of hatred."
+The image that won the 2017 World Press Photo of the Year award was described by one jury member as the "face of hatred."

 It shows a shouting, suit-clad gunman standing in an art gallery in Turkey's capital, one hand holding a weapon, the other pointing to the sky.
 On the ground next to him is the crumpled body of his victim, Russian Ambassador Andrei Karlov.